Sunday, June 30, 2024

 TRIUMPH!
 My best bit of theatrical teckery yet!

 All is quiet on the Yambanese foreshore.
 The sun is white, the sky and sea couldn't be bluer.
-Only the occasional birdsong, passing car or the screech of an irrepressible power tool breaks the blissful silence.
+Only the occasional birdsong, a passing car or the screech of an irrepressible power tool breaks the blissful silence.
 Wendy and Jen have headed up the coast for some sight-seeing before heading back to New Zealand, so although I am back on kitchen duty, I have spent the whole rest of the last few days sitting in my 'office' playing my favourite game: 'outing' nineteenth-century theatricals.

 I happed on the songwriter and comic known as "F V St Clair" while looking for another Cartesian.
 They were sharing digs in 1881.
-Of course, as I habitually do, I got sidetracked and when I discovered this well-known music-hall man was related, by ways undiscovered, to the family of a really lovely variety act, the 'Wychwoods', with whom I had worked in 1968 at the Victoria Palace ... that was me trapped.
+Of course, as I habitually do, I got sidetracked and, when I discovered this well-known music-hall man was related, by ways undiscovered, to the family of a really lovely variety act, the 'Wychwoods', with whom I had worked in 1968 at the Victoria Palace ... that was me trapped.
 Thanks to Ian Howell's splendid web-page Variety, Summer Shows, Panto and a Bit of Everything, I encountered the present day generation of the family and got some vital bits of information to speed me on my quest to disrobe this chap.
 Come on, nobody from Ripponden, Yorks is called 'Frank Verity St Clair'.
 I've been speeding for two days.
 And, yep, I finally hit the target.

 Mr F V St Clair, I can now reveal to readers and the family, was born in Ripponden 23 November 1858 as John Weig(he)l WRAY.
 The Weighel was the maiden name of his mother, Rachel, who had married (3 December 1857) Frank Robert Wray (b 6 December 1833).
 The 1861 census shows John, aged 2, living with his aunt, Sarah Hannah née Wray, and her husband, Benjamin Verity.
 Rachel had died soon after the birth of her child.

 Frank quickly got himself another wife, Jane Whiteley, promptly fathered a Sarah (31 October 1865) who was baptised along with little John, and later maybe a Thomas Arthur ... but John, seemingly, stayed with the Veritys through his childhood, although I see father is there, as well, in 1871.
 Had he and missus no2 split up?
 She bore a Thomas Arthur the next year (20 September 1872).
 And then married a gentleman named Haddock.
 Bigamy?
-She took Sarah with her when she waltzed off.
+She took Sarah with her, when she waltzed off.

 I'm not sure when John, who had donned the moniker of St Clair, and swapped his birth name for his father's, made his first appearances as a 'topical vocalist', but by 1880 he was doing the rounds of the northern houses most successfully.
 And he would remain a feature act til the end of his days.
 And a prolific writer of topical songs.
 To read elsewhere.